 Maj.
 Gen. James Joseph Ursano retired from active duty on July 1, 1976, after 33 years of service.
 His final assignment was Director of Management, Office of the Chief of Staff, Department of the Army.
 He was named AER Director on July 1, 1976, a position he held for 10 years.

 Ursano passed away in 1996.
 The AER Scholarship for Dependent Children was renamed the Maj.
-Gen. James Ursano Scholarship Fund in honor of his distinguished life of service to Soldiers and Families.
+Gen. James Ursano Scholarship Program in honor of his distinguished life of service to Soldiers and Families.

 2023-2024 Academic Year

 The Maj.
 Gen. James Ursano Scholarship Program for Army Children is based on applicants’ financial needs and was established to assist children of Soldiers in obtaining their first undergraduate degrees.
 Applicants may receive assistance for up to four academic years but must meet eligibility criteria and reapply each year.

 Award amounts vary each year based on the:

 - Total approved scholarship budget

 - Applicant’s Expected Family Contribution (per Free Application for Federal Student Aid)

 - Average cost of attendance to attend a college or university in the United States (per College Board)

 The application cycle runs from Jan.
 1 through April 1, 2023.